streakwind/opus/README.md

+got tired of using apple notes, google calendar, and obsidian to manage my tasks (there were components of each that I liked). vibecoded an app for this in 3 days with GPT 6 and GPT 5.6. linux and mac only at the moment

 # Opus

 A local-first native macOS study planner built with SwiftUI and SQLite.
 Requires macOS 14 or later and Xcode's Swift 6 toolchain to build.
 No third-party dependencies, network service, or account.